Helpful Tips For Our Swim Lessons!

 You’ve only got 30 minutes.
 You paid for it mom and dad!
-Make the most out of each swim lesson.
-Here are some tips that may help:
+Let's make the most out of each swim lesson.
+Here are some helpful tips:

-• Be on time.
-That means at the pool, ready to start promptly at
+Please be on time.
+That means at the pool, ready to start promptly at class time.

-pool during class can take a lot of time away from your child’s
+Please make sure the restroom is used right before class.
+Having to get your child out of the pool during class can take a lot of time away from your child’s swim lesson.

 Take time to talk with your child about what to expect at swim lessons before coming to class if he/she has a difficult time in lessons or doesn’t want to attend.
 With your encouragement they will be more likely to enjoy swim lessons.
 Some other points to discuss with your child include: